 Meals - Breakfast is set out for self-serve.
 Lunch fixings and daytime snacks are also laid out in the morning for a pack-your-own.
 Supper is a common meal, prepared & cleaned up by the willing.
 Evening snacks are provided.
 We do our best to accommodate food restrictions.

-Parking – For those who sign up for the shuttle service, parking is available free of charge at Atlantic School of Theology (660 Francklyn St., Halifax).
+Parking – For those who sign up for the shuttle service, parking is available at Atlantic School of Theology (660 Francklyn St., Halifax).
 Please note that there is NOT 24-hour security of the parking lot.
 AST is not responsible for any theft or damage to vehicles.
 Please park in the large lower parking lot, near the water, and place a sign in your dashboard: “Camino Participant.”

 Price – Participant fees cover approx. 80% of the costs of providing the CNS experience.
 The balance is funded by grants from the Province of Nova Scotia and individual donors.
 Donations can be made here (scroll down to Camino NS in the drop-down menu): https://www.astheology.ns.ca/home/giving/donate-now.html

 Rest – Rest whenever you like.
 Camino NS is a mobile retreat: a time away from our ordinary work and responsibilities, giving us time to reflect and refocus on what is important.
 Taking care of our bodies is important too.

 Route – Daily instructions giving kilometrage and routing will be provided to walkers.
 As well, CNS staff will be on the route with pilgrims and reachable by phone in case of problems.

 Schedule – a typical daily routine – We try to keep it simple.

 7 am Rise, eat, prepare a packed lunch